AngusAllen/udacity-tournament/README.md

 * Number of players (n) entering the tournament must be even and n to a power
 * Does not support multiple tournaments
 * Does not support draws between players

+##Testing

+The file *tournament_test.py* is only used to test whether the python functions meet Udacity's project requirements.

 ##Licence